 Kwegyirba Croffie is a producer at CNN in New York, working with their Chief Business Correspondent Christine Romans.
 Before joining CNN in 2016, Kwegyirba worked at News 12 Connecticut and NBC.
 She graduated from Quinnipiac University in 2011, with a BA in Broadcast Journalism and a minor in theater.
 While at Quinnipiac, Croffie was a founder sister of Alpha Delta Pi, an orientation leader and was inducted into Lambda Pi Eta and Order of Omega.
 Kwegyirba was also a member of the Society of Professional Journalists and the National Association of Black Journalists.

-Stephanie Cunha leads the integrated external communications campaigns for the CVS Pharmacy retail business.
-She has worked on many innovative projects during her tenure at CVS, but she is most proud of being part of the team that brought the retailer’s award-winning Beauty Mark initiative to life.
+Stephanie Cunha is the regional director of public relations for Curaleaf, a leading international provider of consumer products in Cannabis.
+In this role, she creates strategic communications plans to de-stigmatize and educate new audiences around cannabis consumption for health and wellness, and increase Curaleaf's brand awareness in the quickly evolving industry.
+Previously, Cunha led integrated external communications campaigns for the CVS Pharmacy retail business, helping to evolve the brand's reputation from a convenience store into a true health and wellness destination.
+She worked on many innovative projects during her tenure at CVS, but she is most proud of being part of the team that brought the retailer’s award-winning Beauty Mark initiative to life.
 A former consumer and investigative producer, Cunha’s work garnered three Associated Press awards, an Edward R. Murrow Award and an Emmy.
 Her stories exposed a number of issues, resulting in changes in local laws and the closure of a nursing home with health violations.
-At Quinnipiac, she reported for The Chronicle and Q30 news and had internships at the “TODAY” show and NBC’s local affiliate WJAR.
-Her Q30 news story on homelessness in New Haven earned her an award from the Society of Professional Journalists, and in 2004 she earned the School of Communications Outstanding Student Achievement award.
+At Quinnipiac, she reported for The Chronicle and Q30 news and had internships at the “Today” show and NBC’s local affiliate WJAR.
+Her Q30 news story on homelessness in New Haven earned her an award from the Society of Professional Journalists, and the 2004 School of Communications Outstanding Student Achievement award.

 Claire Currie has nearly a decade of experience in financial and corporate communications.
 She has led executive and senior leadership positioning campaigns for PGIM Fixed Income, PGIM Private Capital, Chubb, Schwab Trading Services, Northern Trust Asset Management and MFS Investment Management.
 Currie is experienced in crisis communications, proxy battles, investor relations and public affairs.
 At Quinnipiac, she participated in the film society and wrote for The Chronicle.